 - 8.1.
-The 2022/23 New Proposed Capital Schemes total £5.052m which comprises of £3.830m HRA and £1.222m General Fund see Table 1.
+The 2022/23 New Proposed Capital Schemes total £5.072m which comprises of £3.830m HRA and £1.242m General Fund see Table 1.
 The HRA capital schemes include a budget of £2.330m for housing development at Horsewell Lane which would be funded by a combination of borrowing and the use of One for One capital receipts. - 8.2.
 These new General Fund capital scheme budgets for 2022/23 include: - a) An Invest to Save £0.350m and Transformation of £0.400m, which will facilitate income generation schemes coming in to operation from 2022/23 onwards.
 At this moment in time, these projects are yet to be defined.
-Further details will be brought back to Members for approval before any expenditure is incurred against these budget headings; - b) Energy efficient technologies at the site (£0.200m) would result in revenue savings by reduced energy costs and the wind turbine would be a source of income through excess electricity being sold back to the National Grid suppliers; - c) The Council is currently exploring options regarding a joint venture partnership for the development of the Oadby Pool site.
-The 2022/23 capital programme will likely need to be updated and brought back to Council for approval, depending how this progresses.
+Further details will be brought back to Members for approval before any expenditure is incurred against these budget headings; - b) Energy efficient technologies at the Brocks Hill site (£0.200m) would result in revenue savings by reduced energy costs and the wind turbine would be a source of income through excess electricity being sold back to the National Grid suppliers; - c) The Council is currently exploring options regarding a joint venture partnership for the development of the Oadby Pool site.
+The 2022/23 capital programme will likely need to be updated and brought back to Council for approval, depending how this progresses. - d) Works to be done to the pathway at Fludes Lane £0.020m has been added to the new proposed capital schemes budget, as was discussed and approved for inclusion in the budget at PFD 1 1 February 2022.